During the spring, I get a lot of questions about when to wean baby goats. And, as usual, the answer is…it depends.

-Still, I have a few guidelines that help me determine when it’s the best time to wean baby goats.
+However, a few guidelines can help you determine when it’s the best time to wean baby goats.

 When to Wean Baby Goats Doesn’t Depend on Age

-I realize that it may sound unusual to make the decision to wean based on anything but age.
+I know you’ve probably seen a lot of people talk about weaning kids at two months of age, and that’s what I did for the first decade or so of raising goats.
 Over the years, however, I discovered that when to wean has more to do with the weight of the baby goat and not just the age.

 Nutritional Needs

 In other words, milk helps a baby grow and develop.
 It provides the protein young goats need to build strong muscles and the calcium needed for healthy bones.
-And no matter how much grain or alfalfa you give to a baby goat, it won’t meet their nutritional needs the way milk can.
+And no matter how much grain or alfalfa you give to a baby goat, it cannot eat enough to meet its nutritional needs.

-If you tried to give a baby goat the equivalent nutrition in the form of grain, you’d end up with scours.
-Additionally, it’s not possible for a baby goat to eat the same amount of alfalfa for them to get the protein and calcium.
+If you tried to give a baby goat the equivalent nutrition in the form of goat feed, which is grain, the kid would end up with scours.
+Additionally, it’s not possible for a baby goat to eat the same amount of alfalfa to get the protein and calcium.

 Baby goats use their mouths to explore the world around them.
 They learn from this, and even more importantly, they learn from their moms.
-So when you see a two-day-old baby goat “eating” a piece of hay, they’re actually just mimicking their mother and not necessarily eating the hay.
+So when you see a two-day-old baby goat “eating” a piece of hay, they’re just mimicking their mother and not necessarily eating it.

-Over time, baby goats begin to eat grain and hay, but it’s a very gradual process.
+Over time, baby goats begin to eat a 16% protein goat feed and hay, but it’s a very gradual process.
 So, you can’t base weaning off of food in the mouth.
 Here is more information on what goats eat.

 If I know I’ll be selling a baby goat, I won’t wean that kid before it leaves my farm.
 The day the baby is picked up is the day it is weaned.

-When goats are stressed, they’re susceptible to things like illness, worms, or more specifically, coccidia.
+When goats are stressed, they’re more susceptible to illness, worms, and coccidia.
 And a baby goat with coccidiosis is a baby goat with diarrhea and eventually dehydration.
 Maybe even death.

 So it’s my goal to prevent stress as much as possible before selling a baby goat, because I want to set them up for success in their new home, not sickness.